haraka/haraka.github.io/manual/plugins/tls.md

 ### honorCipherOrder

 If specified, the list of configured ciphers is treated as the cipher priority from highest to lowest.
-The first matching cipher will be used, instead of letting the client choose the cipher.
-The default is `false`.
+The first matching cipher will be used, instead of letting the client choose.
+The default is `true`.

 ### ecdhCurve